 Hey [their name]!
-It’s Vote Early Day, so I just wanted to check in and make sure you’re set to vote early in this fall’s midterm election.
+It’s Vote Early Day, so I just wanted to check in and make sure you’re set to vote early in the upcoming [insert election here] election.
 Can I count on you to cast your ballot today?

 [If yes] Awesome!
 Do you plan on voting early in person or by mail?